jpgmv1998/reproducible_paper_template/README.md

 ## Files description

-- `.gitignore`, a text file that tells Git which files/folders should be ignored, not included in the version control system.
-In this template we want to ignore data files from the raw2clean and projectSpecific folders, the main reason for that is to avoid exceeding GitHub size limits see more [here](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota).
+- `.gitignore`, a text file that tells Git which files/folders should be ignored (not included in the version control system).
+In this template we mainly want to ignore data files from the raw2clean and projectSpecific folders, in order to avoid exceeding GitHub size limits, see more [here](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota).
+Instead of adding these folders patterns in this specific files we add one `.gitignore` file in each folder inside `data` whose contents should be ignored.
+In this way we are able to preserve all the folders structure.

 - `LICENSE`, a file to allow others to reproduce, distribute, or create derivatives works using this project.